 We believe that for individuals and families to prosper and feel secure they need: access to a broad range of educational opportunity from infancy to adulthood; confidence in themselves; access to living-wage jobs, good health and wellness options; a sustainable environment in which to live; and the chance to participate in the many social and cultural institutions that make up the fabric of communities.
 Therefore, the Seabury Foundation focuses our funding on projects that address these goals and objectives through educational initiatives.
-While many grants are initiated, developed, sponsored and reviewed by family members, the Foundation does accept a limited number of unsolicited proposals for review each year that are directed only to programs serving the City of Chicago.
+While many grants are initiated, developed, sponsored and reviewed by family members, the Foundation does accept a limited number of unsolicited proposals for review each year that are directed only to programs serving the City of Chicago and Benzie County, Michigan.

 Competitive applicants will be able to show how they are changing lives, and will have clear, promising strategies for projects and programs in the following areas:

 In seeking to expand educational opportunity, the Foundation supports projects which: